Some posts contain compensated links. Please read this disclaimer for more info.

 Although it’s technically a part of the Veliko Tarnovo municipality, the village of Arbanasi has so much to offer that it deserves at least a full afternoon.
 It’s only 4 kilometers from the city center but set on a high plateau; it’s definitely its own community.

-This is a top-rated attraction near Veliko Tarnovo, renowned for its numerous historic monuments, churches dating from the 17th and 18th centuries, and wonderful Bulgarian Revival buildings.
-Major highlights include the Church of the Nativity of Christ, the Church of Saints Archangels Michael and Gabriel, Arbanasi Palace, Hadzhi Iliya’s House, and the Monastery of Saint Nicholas.
+This is a top-rated attraction near Veliko Tarnovo, renowned for its numerous historical monuments, churches dating from the 17th and 18th centuries, and wonderful Bulgarian Revival buildings.
+Major highlights include the Church of the Nativity of Christ, the Church of Saints Archangels Michael and Gabriel, Arbanasi Palace, Hadzhi Iliya’s House, and Saint Nicholas’ Monastery.

 Central Balkan National Park